Stado1/ArUco-COLMAP-point-cloud-scaling/README.md

-##RESULTS
+## RESULTS
 To measure how accurate the pointcloud is, 3 setups will be used.
 In each setup there will be 2 points of which the exact distance is known.
 The accuracy defined using error margin. the relative error in each setup will be calculated as: ( measured_distance / actual_distance ) / actual_distance.
 The objects used to measure the distance of, are points on pieces of paper.
 These points have a circumference of about 1 to 2 mm.
 This is big enough to affect the error margin of a small distance, so the points will be placed pretty far away from each other (about 1 meter).
 I will use the COLMAP gui to find the ID of the points I am measuring and then use the python code: "distancePointsByID.py" to find the scaled distance.

+### SETUP 1
-###SETUP 1: A desk with 2 markers.
+A desk with 2 markers.
 Everything is laid flat on the desk.
 <img src="setupDesk.png" alt="Logo" width="500">

+### SETUP 2
-###SETUP 2: A kitchen with 2 measurement points and a ArUco on the floor and 2 ArUco markers on the wall.
+A kitchen with 2 measurement points and a ArUco on the floor and 2 ArUco markers on the wall.
 <img src="setupKitchen.png" alt="Logo" width="500">

+### SETUP 3
-###SETUP 3: A garage where the measurement points are placed on a wall and 3 ArUco markers are placed on the floor.
+A garage where the measurement points are placed on a wall and 3 ArUco markers are placed on the floor.
 <img src="setupGarage.png" alt="Logo" width="500">